highcharts/highcharts/docs/getting-started/installation.md

 <script src="/js/highcharts.js"></script>
 ```

-### C. Load Highstock or Highmaps
+### C. Load Highcharts Stock or Highmaps

-Highcharts is already included in Highstock, so it is not necessary to load both.
+Highcharts is already included in Highcharts Stock, so it is not necessary to load both.
 The highstock.js file is included in the package.
 The highmaps.js file is also included, but unlike highstock.js, this doesn't include the complete Highcharts feature set.
-Highstock and Highmaps can be loaded separate files like this:
+Highcharts Stock and Highmaps can be loaded separate files like this:

 ```html
 <script src="/js/highstock.js"></script>